 - GPS Signal shows the strength of the GPS signals your collar is receiving at any given time.
 When it is pulsing blue, that means it is actively receiving a signal from your collar.
-If you move to a new area, this indicator will adjust after a few seconds.
+If you move to a new area, this value will update after a few seconds.

-- As long as your GPS Signal value stays below your lower GPS threshold while you move around the inside of your home, then the lower GPS threshold is set properly.
+- As long as your GPS Signal value stays above your upper GPS threshold while you are outdoors - especially near the fence perimeter - then your upper GPS threshold is set properly.

-- As long as your GPS Signal value stays above your upper GPS threshold while you are outdoors, then your upper GPS threshold is set properly.
+- As long as your GPS Signal value stays below your lower GPS threshold wherever you have seen poor GPS accuracy, then the lower GPS threshold is set properly.

 - If you would like to reset your collar's thresholds to the default levels, tap Revert to Halo Defaults.

 - Click Done in the upper right corner when you are satisfied with your thresholds, and they will be saved to your collar's memory.

-If there is an area outside of your house where the signal seems particularly low, and which you cannot resolve using this process, then you can use a Keep Away Beacon to keep your dog out of that area with limited GPS coverage.
+If there is an area outside of your house where the signal seems particularly low, and which you cannot resolve using this process, then you can use a Keep Away Beacon to keep your dog out of that area - even with limited GPS coverage.

-Conversely, if there is an area inside your house that has a particularly high signal strength, then you should consider using an Ignore Fences Beacon in that area to prevent your dog from receiving inadvertent feedback while in that indoor area.
+Conversely, if there is an area inside your house that has a particularly high signal strength yet providing inaccurate positioning, then you should consider using an Ignore Fences Beacon in that area to prevent your dog from receiving inadvertent feedback while in that specific area.